mtbr29/llamaqwerty-builds-archive/README.md

 # Notes
 I am not the owner of any of these builds and am not resposible for any of the drives they are on

-I will upload more simplyblk versions from Wayback Machine in the future (Also they don't work when you use download managers!)

 Some versions that are in someone's hard drive or are downloadable via manifest will say "Lost"

 Wayback Machine links may take several minutes before the downloading process begins